dmikushin/mozer-llama-fast/README.md

 # LLAMA C/C++/CUDA engine with XTTS, wav2lip and Russian optimized for short phrases

 [Demo video in English](https://www.youtube.com/watch?v=ORDfSG4ltD4) with wav2lip, v0.1.3

 [Demo video in Russian](https://youtu.be/ciyEsZpzbM8) with wav2lip, v0.1.0

 @Mozer 's idea is to optimize [talk-llama](https://github.com/ggerganov/whisper.cpp) for faster response to short phrases (e.g. "How are you?") and split the speech into small pieces.
 He has managed to get 0.22s with distilled whisper.cpp medium in English: https://github.com/Mozer/talk-llama-fast/issues/8 .
-The faster-whisper is a little bit slower than that for short phrases: 0.26s.
+The [faster-whisper](https://github.com/SYSTRAN/faster-whisper) is a little bit slower than that for short phrases: 0.26s.
 However faster-whisper uses 1.2 GB VRAM, and mine uses 2.0 GB.
 For long phrases faster-whisper is better, but the main purpose of this project is to transcribe short phrases.
-There is also whisperX that can do inference in batches, but it will be using lots of VRAM.
+There is also [whisperX](https://github.com/m-bain/whisperX) that can do inference in batches, but it will be using lots of VRAM.
 XTTS streaming quality is bad, but no better option.

-[new] English video, v0.1.3 with wav2lip: https://www.youtube.com/watch?v=ORDfSG4ltD4

-[new] Видео на русском, v0.1.0 с wav2lip: https://youtu.be/ciyEsZpzbM8

 ## I added: